truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 ## Using Automatic Authentication
 Some providers can automatically populate the required authentication strings by logging in to the account.

-To automatically configure the credential, click **Login to Provider** and entering your account user name and password.
+To automatically configure the credential, click **Login to Provider** and enter your account user name and password.

 ![AutomaticAuthenticationSCALE](/images/SCALE/Credentials/AutomaticAuthenticationSCALE.png "Cloud Automatic Authentication")